mduleone/redux-majic/README.md

 This is two separate pieces that play well together, `Majic` and `Redux`

-1. The `Majic` is a set of functions that parses JsonAPI response objects in to and composes JsonAPI request objects out of `MajicEntities`, or a format that plays very nicely with Redux.
+1. The [`Majic`](#majic---jsonapi-requests-and-responses) is a set of functions that parses JsonAPI response objects in to and composes JsonAPI request objects out of `MajicEntities`, or a format that plays very nicely with Redux.
-2. The `Redux` piece is a set of Action Creators, Reducers, Selectors, and `type` strings (for the Action Creators) that can easily ingest and store `MajicEntities` as they come from and go out to the request layer.
+2. The [`Redux`](#redux) piece is a set of Action Creators, Reducers, Selectors, and `type` strings (for the Action Creators) that can easily ingest and store `MajicEntities` as they come from and go out to the request layer.

 When used together, they make interacting with complex JsonAPI entities, requests, and responses in Redux feel... :sparkles: Magical :sparkles:

-### JsonAPI Requests and Responses
+### `Majic` - JsonAPI Requests and Responses

 In practice, we've used this sitting in the api-layer of an application, abstracting away the need to know about the JsonAPI implementation in the application.
 We've seen it as an elegant way to uniformly handle and store data delivered via JsonAPI.

 In these examples, we're using `isomorphic-fetch` as a stand in for the native browesr `fetch`.

-#### Parsing a JsonAPI Response
+#### `parseResponse` - Parsing a JsonAPI Response

 ```javascript
 import fetch from 'isomorphic-fetch';